ev2900/EMR_Studio_Deployment/README.md

 * Click through the prompts and create the role

 These roles (*EMR_DefaultRole*, *EMR_EC2_DefaultRole*, *AWSServiceRoleForEMRCleanup*) are required for users to create EMR clusters via.
 EMR studio

+## Future Imporvement to this Repo
+* Service catalog intergration